RosettaCommons/rosetta/rosetta_source/src/apps/benchmark/README.txt

 # To add a performance benchmark #
 ##################################

-1) Create a file <mytest>.bench.hh
+1) Create a file <TestName>.bench.hh
-2) Add your file to rosetta_source/src/apps.src.settings
-3) Subclass Benchmark and implement the 'setUp', 'run' and 'tearDown' functions.
+2) Subclass Benchmark and implement the 'setUp', 'run' and 'tearDown' functions.
-4) Instantiate an instance of your class at the top of benchmark.cc with a name
+3) Instantiate an instance of your class at the top of benchmark.cc with a name

 ############################################
 #To run the performance benchmarks locally:#